-To make such a claim for compensation you have to rely on the expertise of a lawyer who has worked with medical malpractice cases.
+To make such a claim for compensation, you have to rely on the expertise of a lawyer who has worked with medical malpractice cases.
 You may even want to find a lawyer that has worked on birth injury cases.
-This lawyer will be able to decide if your case is strong and can then investigate the incident and collect the evidence necessary to make that case in a settlement agreement or in court if it goes to a trial and is heard before a jury.

 Examples of Money Won in Claims for Compensation

 There are many examples from across the country of parents who won an infant brain damage claim for compensation and ended up with significant monetary damages for their children.

 In Omaha, Nebraska, in 2015, a young girl was awarded a significant amount following medical malpractice.
 On behalf of her daughter, the mother made a claim, filed the lawsuit, and was awarded $17 million.

 After hours of painful labor at a midwife facility, the mother was transferred to Bellevue Medical Center, where no doctors examined her before administering a drug that sped up contractions.
 The baby was positioned abnormally and became stuck in the womb.

 The result of this malpractice was that the baby was deprived of oxygen.
 Her brain was compressed in the birth canal, causing severe brain damage.

 The young girl, two at the time of the settlement agreement, cannot talk or walk and has vision problems.
 Her mother’s claim for compensation will help cover the costs of her lifelong car